How to use CityLink 311

 • Dead animal collection

-• Sidewalk, pothole, or street light repairs
+• Sidewalk, pothole, street light, and traffic signal repairs

 • Bulk item + brush collection